November Designated “Arts & Culture” Month

 Placer County Board of Supervisors has officially designated November as “Arts & Culture” Month!
 We invite you to celebrate with the Arts Council of Placer County because we believe that when art is a part of everyday living, everyone in the community benefits!

-COLFAX’S HISTORIC MURALS
+COLFAX’S HISTORIC MURAL

 Take a Stroll through Time with Community Art Project

 The first time I drove toward Colfax’s historic town center, I looked to my right on South Auburn Street and saw a very long mural painted on a wall along the right hand side of the road—I knew there must be a story to this detailed shadow mural, and I was right.

 In 2012, Colfax resident and full time artist Jim Bowers was walking down the sidewalk on South Auburn on a hot summer afternoon.
 He began to study the shadows he was casting on the wall.
 His shadow was following him in detail along the entire 350’ cinder block wall.
 He decided then and there that this was a great site for shadow art.

 A Message from the Arts Council of Placer County